 What should be reviewed?

-Expectations VS Results
+1. Expectations VS results

 Write down your expectations this year and then compare them to how they turned out.
 From here, you can find out the shortcomings of your strategies, what worked, and what didn’t work.
-However, it is also important to assess whether your expectations were realistic or too high so that you are not only focused on the results but also every effort that has been made.
+However, it is also important to assess whether your expectations were realistic or too high so that you are not only focused on the results but also every effort that has already been made.

 Operating costs consist of employee salaries, rental fees, procurement costs, production costs, and other expenses related to the maintenance and administration of your business.
 Know which processes cost the most and find ways to reduce these costs without having to reduce the quality of your product or service.